 - 1. Individuals working in the dairy industry require a general understanding of farm operations.
 The student will be involved in routine farm chores and will be responsible for components of these daily activities.
 As the UBC Dairy Centre transitions to automated systems over the next year, the student will also have exposure to how these electronic systems will be integrated into existing operations. - 2.
-Professionals whose work overlaps with or is part of the dairy industry (i.e. veterinarians, nutritionists, agricultural inspectors, animal handlers, research technicians etc.) must be familiar with many of the common skills which will be developed in this practicum (i.e. scoring calf and cow wellness, fitting monitors and tags, scoring body conditions).
+Professionals whose work overlaps with or is part of the dairy industry (i.e. veterinarians, nutritionists, agricultural inspectors, animal handlers, research technicians etc.) must be familiar with many of the common skills which will be developed in this practicum (i.e. health scoring, ultrasounds, blood sampling, physical exams, fitting monitors and tags, scoring body conditions and gait, lab work).
 Many of these skills are either not currently taught in APBI courses or are taught at an introductory level; therefor the practicum will allow students to develop skills that they would otherwise not have access to. - 3.
-Professionals working in the field of animal welfare (i.e. policy, law, research, agricultural operations) must be familiar with issues surrounding the monitoring of animal wellness and research activities.
-The student will learn about experimental design, research methods and current welfare issues in the dairy industry.
+Professionals working in the field of animal health or reproduction (i.e. veterinarians, AI technicians, professors, research, agricultural operations) must be familiar with issues surrounding the monitoring of animal health and research activities.
+The student will learn about experimental design, research methods and current issues in the dairy industry with respect to animal health and reproduction.
 The student will develop an understanding of modern dairy farming practices.